Knight-Wu/articles/linux command.md.md

 $ bash scriptfile

-3. executes the commands specified in the scriptfile in the current shell
+3. executes the commands specified in the scriptfile in the current shell, In other words, this  prepares the environment for you.
 $ . ./scriptfile

-In other words, this , and prepares the environment for you.

-#### “dot space dot slash” Usage Example:
+ “dot space dot slash” Usage Example:

 Typically we use this method, anytime we change something in the .bashrc or .bash_profile. i.e After changing the .bashrc or .bash_profile we can either logout and login for the changes to take place (or) use “dot space dot slash” to execute .bashrc or .bash_profile for the changes to take effect without logout and login.